 - The speed or velocity is how fast the blade is travelling while cutting.
-On your KNK Groove, it ranges from 50 mm/sec to 600 mm/sec. - With the cutter in Online mode, press the top and bottom + or + buttons to increase or decrease the cutting speed (V), respectively. - For small and/or intricate designs, slower speeds are better.
+On your KNK, it ranges from 25 mm/sec to 600 mm/sec. - With the cutter in Online mode, press the top and bottom + or + buttons to increase or decrease the cutting speed, respectively. - For small and/or intricate designs, slower speeds are better.
 For large or simple designs, much faster speeds should work fine.
 A slow speed is 50 or 100.
 A fast speed is around 300.
-A speed of 600 is extremely fast but useful when using a marker or pen, or when engraving. - There is also an "Up Speed" (US) found by pressing the Menu button one time.
-This is the speed when the blade is in the up position, moving from one location to another to begin cutting.
+A speed of 600 is extremely fast but useful when using a marker or pen, or when engraving.